Werner Heisenberg was a German philosopher and physicist who made important contributions to the field of quantum mechanics.

 - The Same organizing forces that have shaped nature in all her forms are also responsible for the structure of our minds. — Werner Heisenberg

-- Where no guiding ideals are left to point the way, the scale of values disappears and with it the meaning of our deeds and sufferings, and at the end can lie only negation and despair.
-Religion is therefore the foundation of ethics, and ethics the presupposition of life. — Werner Heisenberg
+- Where no guiding ideals are left to point the way, the scale of values disappears, and with it, the meaning of our deeds and sufferings, and at the end can lie only negation and despair.
+Religion is therefore the foundation of ethics, and ethics is the presupposition of life. — Werner Heisenberg

 - There is a fundamental error in separating the parts from the whole, the mistake of atomizing what should not be atomized.
 Unity and complementarity constitute reality. — Werner Heisenberg

 - The conception of objective reality … has thus evaporated … into the transparent clarity of mathematics that represents no longer the behavior of particles but rather our knowledge of this behavior. — Werner Heisenberg

 - The existing scientific concepts cover always only a very limited part of reality, and the other part that has not yet been understood is infinite. — Werner Heisenberg

 Werner Heisenberg’s Famous Quotes

 - By getting to smaller and smaller units, we do not come to fundamental or indivisible units.
 But we do come to a point where further division has no meaning. — Werner Heisenberg

 - The structure underlying the phenomena is not given by material objects like the atoms of Democritus but by the form that determines the material objects.
 Ideas are more fundamental than objects. — Werner Heisenberg

 - The positivists have a simple solution: the world must be divided into that which we can say clearly and the rest, which we had better pass over in silence.
 But can anyone conceive of a more pointless philosophy, seeing that what we can say clearly amounts to next to nothing?
 If we omitted all that is unclear, we would probably be left with completely uninteresting and trivial tautologies. — Werner Heisenberg